shyiko/k8sovpn/README.md

 sudo openvpn <client_name>.ovpn
 ```

-> NOTE: .ovpn generated above has certs, client/tls-auth keys and DH params embedded
+> NOTE: .ovpn generated above has certs and keys embedded
-(which means only .ovpn file needs to be distributed to the client (no need for separate ca.crt, dh.pem or ta.key)).
+(which means only .ovpn file needs to be distributed to the client (no need for separate ca.crt or ta.key)).

 To revoke client certificate (in case you ever need this):